All Episodes

 When you get out of their way.

-So the White House using two different approaches to figure out the impact of the slush fund, estimates U.S. employment had been raised by between one and a half and two million jobs by the end of 2009 as a result of slush fund measures.
+So the White House, using two different approaches to figure out the impact of the slush fund, estimates U.S. employment had been raised by between 1.5 and 2 million jobs by the end of 2009 as a result of slush fund measures.

 So all pretense at accuracy or honesty has been thrown out the window.